Barney Ross: Drug addiction and recovery

-During his recovery at the hospital from his wounds suffered at Guadalcanal, Ross developed a dependency on the morphine he was administered for pain.
+Recovering at the hospital from malaria and his wounds suffered at Guadalcanal, Ross developed a dependency on the morphine he was administered for pain.
 Back in the states, the morphine was replaced with street heroin.
 His drug habit became so severe that he would sometimes spend $500 a day on the drug.
 Ross went to a recovery center and overcame his addiction.
 He gave lectures to high school students about the dangers of drug addiction.
 His struggle against morphine addiction is the subject of the 1957 film Monkey on My Back.

-Final days
+Later life and death

+Following World War II, Ross supported the creation of Israel by reportedly smuggling weapons to the newly established state.
+He also offered to lead a group of Jewish war veterans called the "George Washington Legion," alongside British organizer Major Samuel Wiser.
+Additionally, Ross allied with the Bergson Group, a militant Zionist organization.

 Ross spent his last days using his celebrity status in promotional work for casinos and other businesses.
 He remained with his second wife, Cathy Howlett, although they never had children.
 He was happy he reached the two goals he had set: reunite his family and become a world champion in boxing.
 He wrote an autobiography titled No Man Stands Alone.

+In Sport Life's July 1951 edition, the author pointed out to readers to be aware of tricksters impersonating sport personalities to gain gifts and freebies.
+The magazine closed the article by highlighting how Ross had walked into a restaurant, where a faker was impersonating Jackie "Kid" Berg and was surrounded by admirers.
+"So you're Jackie Kid Berg?" the inwardly boiling Ross inquired as he approached the 200 pounder.
+"Sure" the faker responded.
+Ross then threw a right hand punch and flattened the phony.
+"If you were really Jackie Kid Berg, you could have easily taken that punch without going down!"

-He also remained loyal to his friend Jack Ruby and testified as a character witness on Ruby's behalf at his trial for killing Lee Harvey Oswald, who was under arrest for the shooting death of Dallas patrolman, J.D.
-Tippit.
+He also remained loyal to his friend Jack Ruby and testified as a character witness on Ruby's behalf at his trial for killing Lee Harvey Oswald, who was charged with the killings of President John F. Kennedy and Dallas patrolman, J. D. Tippit.

-Ross died in his hometown Chicago of throat cancer at the age of 57.
+Ross died in his hometown Chicago of throat cancer at the age of 57 and is buried at Rosemont Park Cemetery.

 His relatives include Yuri Rasovsky, Solomon Rosowsky and Baruch Leib Rosowsky.

-Honors

-Ross was inducted into the International Boxing Hall of Fame, the World Boxing Hall of Fame, the Chicagoland Sports Hall of Fame, the International Jewish Sports Hall of Fame and the National Jewish Sports Hall of Fame in 1997.
-He was inducted into the Marine Corps Sports Hall of Fame in the Class of 2006.
+Awards and honors

+In 1936, the Chicago Golden Gloves created a new sportsmanship trophy named after Ross to be awarded to the outstanding welterweight.
 The Aleph Zadik Aleph chapter located in Chicago's south suburbs (primarily in Flossmoor, Homewood, and Olympia Fields), is named in his honor.